-- Rest and recuperation - The employee may take up to fifteen days off to spend with a family member who is on temporary R&R leave during active duty.
+- Rest and recovery – The employee may take up to fifteen days off to spend with a family member on temporary R&R leave during active duty.

-- Post-deployment activities - Servicemembers are often greeted with ceremonies, events, and other briefings when they return from service.
+- Post-deployment activities – Servicemembers are often greeted with ceremonies, events, and other briefings when they return from service.
 The employee can take time off to accompany the servicemember to these events.
-They can also take time off to handle matters in the event that the family member has died while on active duty.
+They can also take time off to handle matters if the family member has died while on active duty.